rivermont/beamerports/README.md

 PraterStreet
 ------------
-_PraterStreet_ is ported from a semi-official PowerPoint theme of the Faculty of Information Technology and Bionics, Pázmány Péter Catholic University, Budapest.
+_PraterStreet_ is ported from a semi-official PowerPoint theme of the Faculty of Information Technology and Bionics, PÃ¡zmÃ¡ny PÃ©ter Catholic University, Budapest.
 Options supported:

 - `widescreen`, to change the page size to a widescreen layout